meanlang/ATZD01/README.md

 The images in ATZD01 come in various resolutions, all in high-definition JPG format.
 To ensure that subsequent researchers have access to the original images, we have not compressed them.
 The total size of the dataset is 15.4 GB.

 Researchers wishing to use this dataset should download the authorization form from the link below and obtain the necessary permissions.

+# code
+We provide the code for the improved part based on YOLOv8n, which you can run based on YOLOv8n.
+The link is: https://github.com/ultralytics/ultralytics

 # Dataset download link
 Obtain the decompression password for the ATZD01 compressed file through application and authorization first.
 Dataset download link: https://pan.baidu.com/s/13Hf8jFQLaQYeqUcPR0RIQA    0wm3